col-intel/safestreet/README.md

    - Vercel will build and deploy your application

 7. Migrate existing data (optional):
-   - If you have existing data in your local SQLite database that you want to migrate to Vercel Postgres:
+   - If you have existing data in your local SQLite database that you want to migrate to Neon Postgres:
-   - Get your Postgres connection string from the Vercel dashboard (Storage → Your Database → .env.local tab)
+   - Get your Postgres connection string from the Neon dashboard
    - Create a `.env.production` file locally with the Postgres connection string:
      ```
      NODE_ENV=production